Zhichen6/zhichen6.github.io/_pages/research.md

   <div class="direction__media"><img src="/images/research-sharing.jpg" alt="An electric vehicle charging at a fast-charging station"></div>
   <div class="direction__text">
     <h2>Economic Modeling and Regulation in Multimodal Transportation and the Sharing Economy</h2>
     <p>Ridesourcing vehicles generate nearly three times the vehicle miles traveled compared to private vehicles and are destined to be the next special fleet for electrification.
 However, high purchase costs and limited access to fast charging remain major barriers.
-This direction develops a novel aggregate equilibrium model for the electrified ridesourcing system and designs innovative regulatory policies and differential matching mechanisms to accelerate the electrification.</p>
+This direction develops a novel aggregate equilibrium model for the electrified ridesourcing system and designs innovative regulatory policies and differential matching mechanisms to accelerate electrification.</p>
   </div>
 </div>